rsdoiel/antenna/home.md

 date: 2025-07-01, from: California Grown

 <p>In the heart of San Luis Obispo’s growing wine scene, El Lugar Wines is crafting wines with a deep sense of place.
-Founded by Coby Parker-Garcia and his wife Katie Noonan, El Lugar focuses on small-lot, vineyard-designate Pinot Noir that truly captures the essence of its origins.&#160; The winery&#8217;s name perfectly encapsulates its philosophy. &#8220;El [&#8230;]</p>
+Founded by Coby Parker-Garcia and his wife Katie Noonan, El Lugar focuses on small-lot, vineyard-designate Pinot Noir that truly captures the essence of its origins.
+The winery&#8217;s name perfectly encapsulates its philosophy. &#8220;El [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/el-lugar-wines/" data-wpel-link="internal" target="_self">For El Lugar Wines, San Luis Obispo Coast Is Truly The Place</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>